TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 TYPO3 requires a web server, PHP and a database system.

-* TYPO3 requires a web server, which can run PHP (e.g. Apache or IIS).
+* TYPO3 requires a web server which can run PHP (e.g. Apache or IIS).
 * TYPO3 6.2 requires at least PHP 5.3.7.
-* It can be used with a great many of database systems.
-If you use MySQL, you will need MySQL 5.1 at least.
+* TYPO3 can be used with a great many database systems.
+If you use MySQL, you will need to implement at least MySQL 5.1.

-If you use the Apache web server, you the module mod_rewrite should be activated.
+If you use the Apache web server, the module mod_rewrite must be activated.
 Certain PHP extensions are necessary, others recommended.
-You possibly want to adjust the memory limit; at least 128 MB are recommended.
-If you want TYPO3 to automatically do image processing (scaling, cropping), you will need GraphicsMagick or ImageMagick 6 or newer installed on the server.
+You possibly want to adjust the memory limit; at least 128 MB is recommended.

+If you want TYPO3 to automatically carry out image processing – for example scaling or cropping – you will need GraphicsMagick or ImageMagick (version 6 or newer) installed on the server.

 A detailed list of these requirements is enclosed in the file :file:`INSTALL.md` inside the TYPO3 source package.

-Should you encounter problems, the ":ref:`troubleshooting`" section at the end of this document helps you.
+Should you encounter problems, the ":ref:`troubleshooting`" section at the end of this document will help.